mochammadilham06/Dynamic-Portfolio-Website/README.md

 2. On your command, type cd Dynamic-Portfolio-Website/portfolio-website/
 3. type `code .`
 4. On your Code editor, open terminal and then type `npm install`
-5. Run the project by typing `npm run`
+5. Run the project by typing `npm start`
 6. Happy Testing

 ### Output Of this Project